How to reduce the search space of Entity Resolution: with Blocking or Nearest Neighbor search?: Qualitative Analysis

-We observe that the NN methods have the broadest scope, being compatible with all four combinations.
-The syntactic representations are covered by the sparse numeric vectors of MinHash LSH; its dimensions correspond to character k-grams, called \textit{k-shingles}, and are weighted according to their term frequency \cite{leskovec2020mining}.
-All other NN methods employ semantic representations in the form of the dense numeric vectors that are derived from fastText.
+We observe that dense NN methods have the broadest scope, being compatible with all four combinations.
+The syntactic representations are covered by MinHash LSH; its dimensions stem from character k-grams, which are called \textit{k-shingles} and are weighted according to term frequency \cite{leskovec2020mining}.
+All other dense NN methods employ semantic representations in the form of fixed-size numeric vectors that are derived from fastText.